 Dr. Philip Wendall Bernstorf, the son of Dr. Philip Herman and Mona Eva Rucker, was a native of Cheney, Kansas.
-He was graduated from Friends University with honors, and was a member of the Order of the Tower Honor Society.
+He graduated from Friends University with honors, and was a member of the Order of the Tower Honor Society.
 He attended Washington University School of Medicine and was an Honor graduate and a member of Alpha Omega Alpha Honor Society and 1st Lieutenant of Medical ROTC in 1941.
 Phil saw service in WW II in England, North Africa and Italy, having active duty with the Army Medical Corps from 1942 thru 1945.
 He returned to Wichita, Kansas and became a Resident in Medicine at Wichita VA Hospital.

 Dr. Bernstorf met Betty Jane James at the VA Hospital where she served as his Medical Secretary.
 They were married in 1949 while he was an instructor at the Arkansas School of Medicine.
 They returned to Wichita the next Christmas, when Dr. Bernstorf became the Assistant Chief of Medicine at the VA Hospital and became active with the 89th Reserve Training Division, later the 89th ARCOM.
 He retired in 1975 with 33 years’ service, as a Colonel.